7 Facts from our Ancestry Review

-This is a review of Ancestry, a DNA testing service that began as a family history magazine and book publisher in 1983.
+Ancestry is a DNA testing service that began as a family history magazine and book publisher in 1983.
 Over a decade later, it launched Ancestry.com to collect genealogy data like military records and track family histories with historical documents.

 In 2002, Ancestry partnered with Relative Genetics to offer direct-to-consumer DNA testing.
 Thus, becoming one of the first testing companies to enter the growing home DNA testing market.

 By 2012, a DNA test, AncestryDNA, became the company’s flagship service – combining genetic and family history data.
 Today, it is the “global leader in family history and consumer genomics.”
-The company has provided genetic testing to over 16 million people in 30 countries.
+Over 20 million people have purchased AncestryDNA, and the company stores records from over 80 countries of origin.

 Users must then: